SecureGeneration/SecureGeneration/README.md

 ### About SecureGeneration

 SecureGeneration is an independent, community-driven security research collective.
-We build vendor-neutral evaluation frameworks for emerging technology security domains — establishing measurable standards before markets lock in around marketing claims.
+We build vendor-neutral evaluation frameworks for emerging technology security domains establishing measurable standards before markets lock in around marketing claims.

-We believe accountability requires measurement, and measurement requires community consensus.

 ---

 ### Current Project

-**PRISM** — Prompt Risk & Injection Scenario Matrix

-The first open framework for evaluating how AI security products perform against real-world attack scenarios.
-Scenario-based.
-MITRE ATLAS-aligned.
-Four-dimension scoring across Prevent, Detect, Contain, and Attribute.
+**PRISM** Product Readiness Index for Secure Models

+Security teams are being sold AI security products right now with no independent way to verify the claims.
+A vendor says "we detect prompt injection" but what does that mean exactly?
+Which techniques?
+With what reliability?
+Against what framing?
+There's no benchmark.
+PRISM gives them an independent, reproducible scorecard.

 → **[github.com/SecureGeneration/prism](https://github.com/SecureGeneration/prism)**